-A federal appeals court in California struck down Proposition 8 on narrow grounds today, ruling that the controversial ballot initiative that defines marriage as being between a man and a woman “singles out same-sex couples for unequal treatment by taking away from them alone the right to marry.”
+A federal appeals court in California today struck down Proposition 8, the controversial ballot measure passed in 2008 with 52 percent of the vote that defines marriage as between a man and a woman.

 Reinhardt said the court was deciding the issue on the "narrowest grounds."